GrizliK1988/wkhtmltopdf-nodejs-options-wrapper/README.md

 **4. Compile client.js**

 Run **webpack** command from the folder where client.js and webpack.config.js are located.
-It will create **compiled.js** file that ca be used in html script tag.
+It will create **compiled.js** file that can be used in html script tag.

 **5. Finish**